 - 4. Knowing what to look for is vital to the early identification of abuse and neglect.
-All staff should be aware of indicators of abuse and neglect, including exploitation, so that they are able to identify cases of children who may be in need of help or protection.
+All staff should be aware of indicators of abuse and neglect, including exploitation, so that they are able to identify cases of children who may need help or protection.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse. - 5.
 If staff are unsure, they should always speak to the designated safeguarding lead (or a deputy).